Proverbs on Animals With Meaning and Origin

 Other Common Proverbs on Animals

-As mentioned above proverbs are brief statements which represent wisdom and traditional norms.
+As mentioned above proverbs are brief statements that represent wisdom and traditional norms.
 Here are some of the common proverbs that are utilised in day-to-day lives:

 When one wants to get rid of their dog, any excuse is a good excuse